District Collector Exam

 - In case of any abnormal situation in the district, the armed forces are called as per the orders of the District Collector.

-- To punish the offenders under Factories Act and Trademark Act.
+- To punish the offenders under the Factories Act and Trademark Act.

 - Disposal of unclaimed property.